Jumio/mobile-sdk-ios/README.md

 ```
 Code snippet source: https://stackoverflow.com/questions/30547283/submit-to-app-store-issues-unsupported-architecture-x86

-Add the following linker flags to your Xcode Build Settings:<br/>
+Add the following linker flags to your Xcode Build Settings:
 __Note:__ Added automatically if using CocoaPods.
 - "-lc++"
 - "-ObjC" (recommended) or -all_load